SC&A Collection Development and Management Policy

 Monitoring and review of policy

 This policy was approved in May 2017 and will be reviewed annually.
-Revisions will be approved by the Library Leadership Team and the University’s Heritage, Arts and Culture Committee.
+Revisions will be approved by the Libraries, Museums & Galleries Executive Group and the University’s Heritage, Arts and Culture Committee.